Attendance & Absence

 Amendments to the 2006 regulations also removed references to family holiday and extended leave as well as the statutory threshold of ten school days.
 Therefore it is clear that head teachers may not grant any leave of absence during term time unless there are exceptional circumstances.

-Inform the school as soon as possible by telephone or letter.
-This is especially important if your child is absent with an infectious disease.
-Medical appointments are authorised absence upon confirmation by appointment cards/letters.
-However we encourage routine appointments to be made out of school hours where possible.
+Medical appointments are authorised upon confirmation of appointment in advance.
+We encourage routine appointments to be made out of school hours where possible.

 Getting to school on time